 This course provides an in-depth study of the legal, ethical, social and cultural issues surrounding the field of bilingual education.
 Students will study and develop methods of delivering academic content in English in order to provide bilingual students with equal access to the curriculum.
-Prerequisite: EDU 551.
+EDU 551 recommended.
 Cross-listed with EDU 450.